 COBRA continuation coverage is a continuation of group health plan coverage when coverage would otherwise end because of a life event known as a "qualifying event."
 COBRA applies to each group health plan under the Plan.
 Specific qualifying events are listed later.
 COBRA continuation coverage must be offered to each person who is a "qualified beneficiary."
 A qualified beneficiary is someone who will lose coverage under the Plan because of a qualifying event.
 Depending on the type of qualifying event, employees, spouses of employees, and dependent children of employees may be qualified beneficiaries.
-Domestic partners are not considered "qualified beneficiaries" under COBRA.
 Qualified beneficiaries who elect COBRA continuation coverage must pay for COBRA continuation coverage.
+Federal law does not recognize your domestic partner as your spouse and a domestic partner is not recognized as a COBRA qualified beneficiary.